TinaSoltanian/Handy-SQL-queries/README.md

   Use the satabase first.
   Then put the column name in the where clause

-  where COLUMN_NAME LIKE '%Column name%
+  where COLUMN_NAME LIKE '%Column name%'

+  This will search for column names contains the search values if you looking for the exact value just remove % where COLUMN_NAME LIKE 'Column name'

   The result will be
   [Database name].[dbo].[table name], column name, prepared query for getting data from that table